splunk/observability-workshop/docs/module6/hotrod.md

 ### 1. Create an instance running Kubernetes
 This is already documented in [Deploying the Smart Agent in Kubernetes (K3s)](https://signalfx.github.io/app-dev-workshop/module3/k3s/).
+You can reuse your current running instance, or start fresh.

 ---